Stress & Your Body

 • Negative Thermal Stress: Prolonged exposure to extreme temperatures or burns can cause harmful thermal stress on the body.

-1. Practice Deep Breathing: Try a simple breathing technique: inhale for a count of four, hold for four counts, and exhale for a count of four.
+Practice Deep Breathing: Try a simple breathing technique—inhale for a count of four, hold for four counts, and exhale for a count of four.
 Repeat several times.
 Within 20 seconds, your heart rate will begin to decrease; within 40 seconds, your blood pressure will start to lower; and within a minute, cortisol levels will reduce, which can help manage abdominal fat.
+There are so many ways to practice deep breathing and meditation—finding the one that works best for you is key.

-3. Body Treatments: Massage, facials, and body scrubs can help reduce muscle tension and promote a sense of well-being.
+Body Treatments: Massage, facials, and body scrubs can help reduce muscle tension and promote a sense of well-being.
+You might also explore options like stretching sessions, sauna therapy, cold plunges, or other restorative treatments that leave you feeling refreshed and recharged.

-5. Smile and Laugh Often: Laughter and smiling naturally reduce stress levels and improve mood.
+Smile and Laugh Often: Laughter and smiling naturally reduce stress levels and improve mood.
+If you can’t share those moments with friends, family, or coworkers, find a funny movie, sitcom, podcast, or book that brings you joy.

 By understanding the different types of stress and adopting techniques to manage it, you can significantly enhance your physical and mental well-being.

-Calm, relaxed, stress-free: Say hello To Self Care
+Calm, relaxed, stress-free: Say hello To A BALANCED MIND